wcooley/python-gryaml/README.rst

 Versions
 --------

+Python
+    Tested with both Python 2.7 and 3.5.
 Neo4j
     Should work with anything >= 2.0 but < 3.
 Tested with 2.3.2.
 Running the
     tests requires 2.3 as it uses the ``DETACH DELETE`` feature to drop the